Risk and Reward

-We mentioned investing involves “risk” on an earlier page, but what exactly does this mean in terms of investing?
+We mentioned investing involves “risk” on an earlier page, but what exactly does this mean in terms of investing, and what is the trade off between risk and reward?

 As you already know, most things in life involve some sort of risk, and these risks need to be managed and balanced, so you can just carry on with your life.